What is substance use and addiction?

 In order to further understand the philosophy behind Harm Reduction, it is important to discuss the main features, which include:

 - Pragmatism: Harm Reduction recognizes that substance use is inevitable in a society and that it is necessary to take a public health-oriented response to minimize potential harms.

 - Humane Values: Individual choice is considered, and judgement is not placed on a person who use substances.
 The dignity of people who use substances is respected.

-A frequent misconception of harm reduction is that it supports or encourages illicit substance misuse and does not consider the role of abstinence in addiction treatment.
+A frequent misconception of harm reduction is that it supports or encourages illicit substance misuse and does not consider the role of abstinence in addiction intervention.
 However, harm reduction approaches do not presume a specific outcome, which means that abstinence-based interventions can also fall within the spectrum of harm reduction goals.
-Essentially, harm reduction supports the idea that those with addiction or substance misuse issues should have a wide selection of treatment options in order to make an informed decision about their individual needs and what would be the most effective for them, while also reducing the harms.
+Essentially, harm reduction supports the idea that those with addiction or substance misuse issues should have a wide selection of intervention options in order to make an informed decision about their individual needs and what would be the most effective for them, while also reducing potential harms.

-- 64 % of substance use treatment admissions state their substance use began during emerging adulthood
+- 64 % of those admitted into substance use intervention state that their substance use began during emerging adulthood

-- 20 % of substance use treatment admissions occur during emerging adulthood16Smith, J.L. et al. (2014).
+- 20 % of substance use intervention admissions occur during emerging adulthood15Smith, J.L. et al. (2014).
 Deficits in behavioural inhibition in substance abuse and addiction: A meta-analysis.
 Drug Alcohol Depend, 145:1–33.

 (Smith et al, 2014, Stanis & Anderson, 2014)

-- 26.1 % of students consumed 5 or more drinks at one setting in the last two weeks
+- 35.0 % of students consumed 5 or more drinks in one sitting in the last two weeks

-- 1.3 % of students were diagnosed or treated for addiction in the past 12 months
+- 1.3 % of students were diagnosed or treated for substance use or addiction in the past 12 months